-- o All items of clothing must be marked/labeled with the student's name. - o PCS Best is to be worn for Chapel Day, field trips, and any other day the Head of School designates. - o Standard uniform is worn on all other days. - Undershirts must be white without decoration or writing and the sleeves must be shorter than the outside shirt. - When in the classroom, students may wear sweaters, sweater vests, official school hoodie or fleece jackets bearing the school PCS logo from Squad Locker. - Socks must be seen above the shoe. - o Sandals, Crocs, wheelies, high heels, platforms, jelly (rubbery) shoes or shoes without backs are not permitted. - No hats are permitted in the classroom. - o No torn or pre-ripped clothing or soiled clothing.
-This means no holes whatsoever in any clothing. - o Girls may wear earrings.
+- All items of clothing must be marked/labeled with the student's name. - PCS Best is to be worn for Chapel Day, field trips, and any other day the Head of School designates. - Standard uniform is worn on all other days. - Undershirts must be white without decoration or writing and the sleeves must be shorter than the outside shirt. - When in the classroom, students may wear sweaters, sweater vests, official school hoodie or fleece jackets bearing the school PCS logo. - Socks must be seen above the shoe. - Sandals, Crocs, wheelies, high heels, platforms, jelly (rubbery) shoes or shoes without backs are not permitted. - No hats are permitted in the classroom. - No torn or pre-ripped clothing or soiled clothing.
+This means no holes whatsoever in any clothing. - Girls may wear earrings.
 Large hoops are not permitted.
-No other forms of body piercing are permitted. - o Boys may not wear any piercings. - Hair: Hair should be in natural colors only.
-Hair must be groomed neatly and conventionally, not covering any part of the eyes.
+No other forms of body piercing are permitted. - Boys may not wear any piercings. - Hair: Hair should be in natural colors only.
+Hair must be neat and conservative in appearance, NOT covering any part of the eyes.
 In addition, a boy's hair should be cut to fall above the collar.
-Young men that grow facial hair must keep it neat and trimmed. - o No Body Art: Includes Tattoos (permanent or temporary Henna tattoos). - o The uniform policy and specifications are reviewed and revised annually.
+Young men that grow facial hair must keep it neat and trimmed.

+- No Body Art: Includes Tattoos (permanent or temporary Henna tattoos). - The uniform policy and specifications are reviewed and revised annually.